AlaaLab/ETAB/docs/benchmark_tasks.md

 As we will show in the next Section, when computing the ETAB score we are interested in evaluating a pre-trained representation, hence we freeze the backbone model for all benchmark tasks and only tune the head and evaluate the pefromance of the model on test data.

+To run the above experiments your self, please refer to the following *[demo notebook](https://github.com/ahmedmalaa/ETAB/blob/main/notebooks/Demo%201%20-%20ETAB%20Data%20Loading%20and%20Processing%20Tools.ipynb)*.

 ### CLI for running a benchmark experiment from terminal

 You can also run any benchmark task directly from the terminal using the following command: